kyma-project/kyma/docs/application-connector/docs/02-03-proxy-service.md

 ## Handling of headers

-Please note that Application Gateway is removing the following headers while making the calls to registered applications:
+The Application Gateway removes the following headers while making calls to the registered applications:

 - X-Forwarded-Proto
 - X-Forwarded-For